DenBeke/staticsloth/README.md

 ⚠️ **WIP**

 A static file server written in Go.
-All configuration is done with environment variabels
+All configuration is done with environment variables.

 ## Usage